WPBeginner

 Purchase site redirect from WordPress.com to WordPress.org

 If you are changing domains, then another thing you want to do is update all in-post URLs.
-If you ever inter-linked your posts, then those links have to be updated.
+If you ever inter-linked your posts, those links must be updated.
 You can use our article on how to update URLs when moving your WordPress site.

-If you had a custom domain on WordPress.com, then you don’t have to worry about anything.
+If you have a custom domain on WordPress.com, you don’t have to worry.
 Simply change the DNS record to your host, and you will retain all the SEO benefits.

 Frequently Asked Questions (FAQs)

 We wrote the first version of this article in January 2013.
-Since then we’ve received tons of great questions.
-A lot of which we’ve answered via email or in comments, so we thought it would be nice to compile the popular ones at one place where everyone can see them.
+Since then, we’ve received tons of great questions.
+We’ve answered a lot of them via email or in comments, so we thought it would be nice to compile the popular ones in one place where everyone can see them.

 What happens with my WordPress.com Subscribers?